Polymarket/agents/README.md

 # Polymarket Agents

-Polymarket Agents is an advanced developer framework and set of utilities for building AI agents for Polymarket. estimating outcomes in information market, or bots that can trade in Polymarkets.
+Polymarket Agents is a developer framework and set of utilities for building AI agents for Polymarket.

-This code is free and publicly available under MIT License open source license!
+This code is free and publicly available under MIT License open source license ([terms of service](#terms-of-service))!

 ## Features